SteffanBurnette/MyStreamlitExperiments/README.md

 # MyStreamlitExperiments
-Will be experimenting with the open source app framework streamlit as it will help me develop interactive &amp; dynamic ui's in an efficient manner.
+Will be experimenting with the open source machine learning app framework streamlit as it will help me develop interactive &amp; dynamic ui's in an efficient manner.